dsanson/termpdf/README.md

    $ link -s ~/Applications/Kitty.app/Contents/MacOS/kitty ~/bin/kitty

+Kitty support was just added and I suspect it is pretty buggy!
+Report bugs as you find them!

 A previous version of the script tried to support X11 using `w3mimgdisplay`.
 That got complicated and it didn't work, so I removed it.